sounabh/cinematic-/README.md

 ## 🔥 Features

 - **🏠 Responsive Home Page:** A visually appealing display of popular films, providing users with a captivating introduction to a diverse range of movies with Authentication system.

+ - **🛹 Data Managing and Caching :** Manage the bulk of movie,user data are managed by MongoDB and Caching for fast retrival via Redis.

 - **🔍 Movie Exploration and Filtering:** Explore a wide variety of films from around the world, utilizing a search system to search your fav movie ot movie to get track.